espressif/esp-at/docs/ESP_AT_Commands_Set.md

 * [AT+CIPSTATUS](#cmd-STATUS) : Gets the connection status.
 * [AT+CIPDOMAIN](#cmd-DOMAIN) : Domain Name Resolution Function.
 * [AT+CIPSTART](#cmd-START) : Establishes TCP connection, UDP transmission or SSL connection.
+* [AT+CIPSTARTEX](#cmd-STARTEX) : Establishes TCP connection, UDP transmission or SSL connection with automatically assigned ID.
 * [AT+CIPSEND](#cmd-SEND) : Sends data.
 * [AT+CIPSENDEX](#cmd-SENDEX) : Sends data when length of data is \<length>, or when \0 appears in the data.
 * [AT+CIPCLOSE](#cmd-CLOSE) : Closes TCP/UDP/SSL connection.